giorgiobini/RIME/README.md

 └── RIMEfull
 ```

-You can download the **RIMEfull** model folder from this link: [Insert Link Here]
+You can download the RIMEfull model folder from this link: [Insert Link Here]

 ## 3. Inference

 ### Required Files
-The procedure requires two input FASTA files: one for query RNA sequences (hereby called query.fa) and one for target RNA sequences (hereby called target.fa).
+The procedure requires two input FASTA files: one for query RNA sequences (hereby called `query.fa`) and one for target RNA sequences (hereby called `target.fa`).
 Please note that U and T characters are considered equivalent.
-Both files can contain multiple sequences and must be placed within the same directory, hereby called /path/to/input/files/.
+Both files can contain multiple sequences and must be placed within the same directory, hereby called `/path/to/input/files/`.
 Inference will be performed on all possible query-target pairs.
-The procedure also requires an output directory, hereby called /path/to/output/files/
+The procedure also requires an output directory, hereby called `/path/to/output/files/`

 ### Running Inference
 Run the following commands from the `./src` directory: